Oskiuknow/Oskiuknow/README.md

 # Hey, Nice to see you 👋
-I'm Oscar 🇨🇷, a Data Analyst & aspiring Data Scientist passionate about transforming data into insights 📊
+I'm Oscar Torres Isaba, a Data Analyst & aspiring Data Scientist passionate about transforming data into insights 📊

 ## 🚀 About Me

 💼 Currently building my skills in Data Analytics, Business Intelligence, and Data Science
 📊 Focused on SQL, Python, Power BI, and Data Visualization
-🌱 Currently learning Machine Learning, Data Engineering, and Advanced Analytics
+🌱 Currently learning SQL, Power BI, and Advanced Analytics
 📈 Interested in Data Analytics, Predictive Modeling, and Business Intelligence
 🔍 Looking for opportunities in Data Analytics / BI / Data Science
 💬 Feel free to talk with me about SQL, dashboards, Python, Power BI, and data projects